suragch/cyrillicconverter/.ai-context/01_TECHNICAL_SPEC.md

 *   **Acceptance Criteria**:
     *   Logged-in users can apply for moderation by passing a 10-question test with a score of 9/10 or higher.
     *   Moderators can review pending submissions in a blind review process (contributor and other votes are hidden).
-    *   An approval adds +1 to a word's score; a rejection adds -1.
+    *   An approval adds +1 to a conversion's or expansion's score; a rejection adds -1.
 *   **Technical Requirements**:
     *   All moderation API endpoints must be protected, requiring a valid JWT from a user with a 'moderator' role.
     *   The 10 test questions for the moderator application must be fetched from a secure endpoint.